Animal Rising protester vows to ‘do what’s right for horses’ at Epsom

 “Their welfare, the welfare of the jockeys, the welfare of the people there is absolutely our priority,” she said.

-Meanwhile, jockey Frankie Dettori told BBC Breakfast he hopes things will be “smooth” this weekend and the event passes off without anyone being put in danger.
+Meanwhile, Frankie Dettori – riding in his last Derby before retirement – told BBC Breakfast he hopes things will be “smooth” this weekend and the event passes off without anyone being put in danger.

 “Let’s hope that protesters don’t impede this kind of beautiful event,” he said.